Additional Licensing of HMOs

 When does it start and when shall I apply?

-The Additional Licensing designation comes into effect on 1st January 2014.
+The Additional Licensing designation came into effect on 1st January 2014.
 If you are a landlord or managing agent operating a HMO property within the designated area, you may need to apply for a Licence now.

 It is an offence under Section 72 of the Housing Act 2004, if a person having control of, or managing a HMO operates a Licensable HMO which is required to Licenced under the Additional or Mandatory Licensing Scheme, but which is not so Licenced.
 The maximum fine is £20,000.